p-mng/strava-heatmap-proxy/README.md

   -useragent string
         user agent to use for HTTP requests (default "Mozilla/5.0 (Macintosh; Intel Mac OS X 10.15; rv:138.0) Gecko/20100101 Firefox/138.0")
 ```

-Add the tile layer/overlay to your program of choice using the following URL: `http://localhost:8080/{z}/{x}/{y}.png`.

-## Installation

-The program can be installed using `go install https://github.com/p-mng/strava-heatmap-proxy@latest`.

 ## Contributing